Margaret (Back Translation) by Saskia Holmkvist

 ak28 was a self-organised, primarily self-funded, collective of artists, architects and curators, which ran a space for exhibiting artistic practices in Stockholm between 2003 – 2009.
 This book combines the legacy of ak28 with the presentation of three individual artistic stances derived from varying collaborative experiences.
 These initiatives operate in the same non-profit sphere as ak28, but on different, or rather parallel premises.
 These are Elysa Lozano for Autonomous Organization, based in New York, John W. Fail from Ptarmigan Helsinki/Tallin and Ola Ståhl, from what was a loosely London-based artist collective, C.CRED.

-Edited by Diana Kaur
+Editor: Diana Kaur

-Graphic design by Christopher West
+Graphic design: Christopher West

-Printed at Exaktaprinting Malmö AB, Malmö, Sweden
+Printing: Exaktaprinting Malmö AB, Malmö, Sweden

 ISBN 978–91–633–8523–0